Vizzuality/gfw-doc-api/source/includes/api/_subscriptions.md

 # Subscriptions

 <aside class="notice">
-Remember — All endpoint of subscription need that you are authenticated.
+Remember — All subscription endpoints need to be authenticated.
 </aside>

 ## Create Subscription